flaf/miscellaneous/puppet/modules/unix_accounts/README.md

 `membership` in the built-in `user` resource.
 The only allowed values are `'inclusive'` and `'minimum'`.
-If set to `'inclusive'`, the user account can't have supplementary groups except the groups listed explicitly in the `supplementary_groups` parameter.
-If set to `'minimum'`, the groups listed in the `supplementary_groups` parameter will be supplementary groups of the account, but the account can belong to other groups.
-The default value of the `membership` is `'inclusive'`.
+If set to `'inclusive'`, the user account can't have supplementary groups except the groups listed explicitly in the value of the key `supplementary_groups`.
+If set to `'minimum'`, the groups listed in the value of the key `supplementary_groups` will be supplementary groups of the account, but the account can belong to other groups.
+This key is optional and its default value key is `'inclusive'`.

-The `is_sudo` parameter is a boolean.
+The value of the `is_sudo` key is a boolean.
 If set to `true`, the account will be sudo and a file `/etc/sudoers.d/${login}` will be managed.
-The default value of this parameter is `false`.
+This key is optional and its default value is `false`.

-The `ssh_authorized_keys` parameter is an array of strings which contains the names of the ssh public keys added in the file `.ssh/authorized_keys` of the account.
+The value of the key `ssh_authorized_keys` is an array of strings which contains the names of the ssh public keys added in the file `.ssh/authorized_keys` of the account.
 The public keys are present in the `ssh_public_keys` parameter.
-The default value of the parameter `ssh_authorized_keys` is `[]`.
+This key is optional and its default value is `[]`.

-The `purge_ssh_keys` parameter is a boolean.
-If set to `true`, then if a ssh public key is present in the file `.ssh/authorized_keys` but not present in the paramater `ssh_authorized_keys`, the key will be removed.
-The key will be kept if set to `false`.
-The default value of this parameter is `true`.
+The value of the key `purge_ssh_keys` is a boolean.
+If set to `true`, then if a ssh public key is present in the file `.ssh/authorized_keys` but not present in the value of the key `ssh_authorized_keys`, the key will be removed.
+The key will be kept if it set to `false`.
+This key is optional and its default value is `true` if the value of `ensure` is `true`, else it's `false`.

-The `ssh_public_keys` parameter is a hash of public key.
-This parameter must have the same structure as above.
+The value of the key `ssh_public_keys` is a hash of public keys.
+The value of this key must have the same structure as above.
 However, the `type` key is optional and in this case the default type is `ssh-rsa`.
+The key `ssh_public_keys` is optional and its default value is `{}`.